Parthyapps/Android-Important-Questions/README.md

         })

 # 📌 Flow, SharedFlow, and StateFlow in Android (Kotlin Coroutines)
+- Flow is a Kotlin Coroutines feature for asynchronous cold streams (emits values sequentially).

 - Not Lifecycle-Aware (by default):
 - Platform-independent
 - Designed for coroutines
 - Provides built-in support for handling errors through operators.
 - Flow" is a way to handle asynchronous data streams, allowing you to emit multiple values sequentially over time, similar to sequences but with support for suspending function
 - Kotlin’s Flow, SharedFlow, and StateFlow are used for handling asynchronous data streams in Android.
    They are part of Kotlin Coroutines and are useful alternatives to LiveData.

 1️⃣ Flow – Cold Stream (On-Demand)
 2️⃣ StateFlow – Hot Stream (Always Holds Latest Value)